aerospike/aerospike-client-python/BUILD.md

 happen, and a build may fail against an old client.
 At that point you should remove the directory `aerospike-client-c` and run the build command again.

-If you see the error `error: need permission to copy the Lua system files to /usr/local/aerospike/lua or change the --lua-system-path`

-You may need to either run the command with sudo, or alternatively specify a different location for the Lua system modules to be installed:

-	python setup.py build --force --lua-system-path=/path/to/lua

 ### Troubleshooting OS X builds
 Building on OS X versions >= 10.11 , may cause a few additional errors to be generated.
 If the build command fails with an